 "A commercial activity in conjunction with farm use means an activity that enhances the farming enterprises of the local agricultural community by providing products or services that are essential to the practice of agriculture."
+197 activities in conjunction with farm use, and event uses can be addressed in a separate category.
+Addressing the problematic approvals that allow nonessential commercial activities to operate on farmland is essential.

 Daniels derived this definition from case law.
-This phrasing was not intended to apply to agritourism-type activities, and a definition along these lines would clarify that agritourism event uses should not be approved as commercial activities in conjunction with farm use, and event uses can be addressed in a separate category.
+198 The phrasing was not intended to apply to agritourism-type activities, and a definition along these lines would clarify that agritourism event uses should not be approved as commercial

-Any revision should address the problematic approvals that allow commercial activities to operate on farmland that are not essential to a farm use.
+Incidental and subordinate

-Incidental and subordinate.
-While not a use in itself, a number of uses are required to be "incidental and subordinate" to farm use.
-However, the meaning of this requirement is not entirely clear.
-Statutory or rule changes could reflect the analysis identified by the Court of Appeals, noted above, that requires an inquiry of any relevant circumstances, including the nature, intensity, and economic value of the respective uses, that bear on whether the existing commercial farm use remains the predominant use.
+Several nonfarm uses are required to be "incidental and subordinate" to farm use.

+The meaning of this requirement is not clear.

+Changes to statute, administrative rule, and local code could improve application of this requirement by reflecting the Court of Appeals' interpretation of the phrase, as noted above.

+A statutory amendment could require counties to explicitly evaluate all relevant circumstances - including the nature, intensity, and economic value of the respective uses that bear on whether the existing farm use remains the predominant use.

+High-value farmland

-High-value farmland.
-As mentioned at the beginning of this report, there are different kinds of farmland described in law - both at the state and federal level - such as unique, prime, and high-value.
-Multiple interviewees cited the need for a simpler definition of highvalue farmland, potentially one that is updated to reflect current data of what types of farming can occur on various lands.
-Furthermore, improving consistency by using one definition of high-value farmland throughout EFU statutes would be useful, but any change must take into account the multiple uses of the term throughout land use laws.
+Federal and state laws describe several different kinds of farmland - such as unique, prime, and high-value.
+Multiple interviewees cited the need for a simpler definition of high-value farmland, potentially one that is updated to reflect current data of what types of farming can occur on various lands.

+Improving consistency by using one definition of high-value farmland throughout EFU statutes would be useful, but any change must take into account the multiple uses of the term throughout state statutes.